apatil/ocaml-vega-lite/README.md

 Status: **pre-release**, expect breaking changes.

+## You probably want Aplomb

+If you want to visualize data in OCaml, you probably want [Aplomb](https://github.com/apatil/aplomb) instead of this package.

+This package is for you if you're looking for an explicit and direct mapping between your OCaml code and Vega-Lite.
+It's also useful as a reference when creating advanced visualizations with Aplomb.

 ## Usage

 The bar.ml example shows you how to create a plot spec in OCaml, then